 In that surrounding, The Judgment Hall proposes a significantly more obscure platform for grassroots creativity, which rediscovers the potency of Lea anew by sourcing directly from the raw energy of the water stream itself.
 With the ceremonial intensity of carefully curated techno/doom/noise ritual sounds, The Judgment Hall lures a small group of ecstatic dancers into savage terrain of silent conspiracies, obsessions of rough concrete, secret schedules of watery passages, nighttimes of celtic marshes and suffocated, drony echoes of forbidden dungeons, feeding on deep cruelty of uncompromising aesthetical references a plethora of erudite escapisms into darkness.

-Later, the end of 2019 took Judgment Hall down the river to the ex-dungeon in Clapton (the original location of Murder Mile fetish studio since 2009, where also Klub Verboten initially emerged in 2016), with two Records Sessions of their very own label.
-Immersed in a haunting aura of phantom BDSM, at the same time The Judgment Hall Records added a traumatically cinematographic dimension to the event.
-Soon after, with the beginning of 2020, the formula was extended into multimedia monolith at the several immense floors of the monumental Silver Building in the Docklands, just by the mouth of the river Lea entering the Thames.
+Later, at the end of 2019 took Judgment Hall down the river to the ex-dungeon in Clapton (the original location of Murder Mile fetish studio since 2009, where also Klub Verboten initially emerged in 2016), with two Records Sessions of their very own label.
+Immersed in a haunting aura of phantom BDSM, at the same time, The Judgment Hall Records added a traumatically cinematographic dimension to the event.
+Soon after, at the beginning of 2020, the formula was extended into a multimedia monolith at the several immense floors of the monumental Silver Building in the Docklands, just by the mouth of the river Lea entering the Thames.

-He can also be the mother, the father and the child that symbolize the past, the present and the future of changing life.
-River Lea nourishes the territories of Celtic fertility, at the same time becoming a passage to the underworld, as Lupus often invites his stray dancers to “cross the Styx” in order to access the great marsh.
+He can also be the mother, the father and the child, which symbolizes the past, the present and the future of changing life.
+River Lea nourishes the territories of Celtic fertility while becoming a passage to the underworld, as Lupus often invites his stray dancers to “cross the Styx” to access the great marsh.
 Passing through the ruins of industrial society, the Judgment Hall forms a floating vehicle across the liquid bodies of sound, moving image and human movement, all mineralized via architectural deconstruction towards riverside openings.